Best Colleges for History Majors

 Location: Princeton, New Jersey

 When choosing a college for history, you can never go wrong with one in the Ivy League.
-Rich in its own history, it was chartered in 1846 - making Princeton the fourth oldest college in the United States.
+Rich in its history, it was chartered in 1846 - making Princeton the fourth oldest college in the United States.

 Princeton is a world-class teaching and research university with a low professor-to-student ratio, paving the way for stronger working relationships between both.
-On average, you’ll need an SAT score between 1460 and 1570 or an ACT score ranging from 33-35 to get in.
+On average, you’ll need an SAT score between 1540 and 1580 or an ACT score ranging from 35-36 to get in.
 Princeton is selective, with an acceptance rate of 4%.

 According to Princeton, completing a major in history at the school “prepares you to be a thoughtful scholar.”
 The program boasts 40 courses in history to choose from, alongside 60 faculty members.

-Princeton currently offers an undergraduate bachelor of arts, designed to be completed in four years, and a PhD, designed to be completed in five years.
+Princeton currently offers an undergraduate bachelor of arts, designed to be completed in four years, and a Ph.D., designed to be completed in five years.

 While it’s best known for its focus on pre-modern European history, locations and topics of historical study include: